 The Faculty of Education and Arts is pleased to offer the postgraduate unit Catholic Education – Mission, Culture and Spirituality (EDCE600) at the ACU Rome Centre.
 This 20 credit point unit can be taken as an elective in one of ACU’s suite of Postgraduate Master’s level courses.
-This study tour unit will be offered in Rome from 24 June to 13 July 2019.
+This study tour unit will be offered in Rome from 21 June – 10 July 2020.

 As places of learning and believing, Catholic schools contribute to the evangelising mission of the Church.
 School communities have deep theological foundations and spiritual traditions and charisms that can assist in realising the ecclesial identity and mission of schools.
 In various ways, the Vatican documents on Catholic education and schooling express the mission of these Catholic institutions in terms of integrating faith, life and culture.